vwkd/code-system/src/languages/rust/data type/string.md

 - string not necessarily heap, can be in binary as well
 - can only use reference directly since size is not known at compile-time for stack
-- `&String` gets automatically coerced to `&str`
+- `&String` gets automatically coerced to `&str` reference to string can get coerced to string slice
 - have static lifetime

+dynamically sized type